-The rack, cabinet, or drawer environment for the drive must provide cooling of the electronics and head and disc assembly (HDA).
-You should confirm that adequate cooling is provided using the temperature measurement guidelines described below.
+The rack, cabinet, or drawer environment for the Cheetah 4LP drive must provide heat removal from the electronics and head and disc assembly (HDA).
+You should confirm that adequate heat removal is provided using the temperature measurement guidelines described in Section 6.4.1.

-The drive should be oriented, or air flow directed, so that the least amount of air-flow resistance is created while providing air flow to the electronics and HDA.
+Forced air flow may be required to keep temperatures at or below the specified case temperatures of Table 3, Column 2, in which case the drive should be oriented, or air flow directed, so that the least amount of air flow resistance is created while providing air flow to the electronics and HDA.
 Also, the shortest possible path between the air inlet and exit should be chosen to minimize the travel length of air heated by the drive and other heat sources within the rack, cabinet, or drawer environment.

-Possible air-flow patterns are shown in Figure 12.
+If forced air is determined to be necessary, possible air-flow patterns are shown in Figure 12.
 The air-flow patterns are created by one or more fans, either forcing or drawing air as shown in the illustrations.
-Other air-flow patterns are acceptable as long as the temperature measurement guidelines of Section 6.4.1 are met.
+Conduction, convection, or other forced air-flow patterns are acceptable as long as the temperature measurement guidelines of Section 6.4.1 are met.